Definitions

 Women-Owned Small Business Federal Contracting Program – Includes information on how to get certified as a women-owned small business.

 Top 10 Benefits Available for Women-Owned Businesses in the US – Describes the definition and status of US women-owned small businesses of all types and ten advantages available to them.
-Blog by Samir Sampat for Smith, a virtual receptionist firm.
+Blog by Samir Sampat for Smith, a virtual receptionist company.

 Accelerating Innovation: Funding for Women Entrepreneurs in Biotechnology and Healthcare – Webinar co-hosted by three NIH agencies (NCATS, NHLBI, NCI) and the Association for Women in Science (AWIS).
 Describes programs and funding opportunities, and provides advice to support women-owned small businesses and women in research and technology transfer.
 Video length: 1:19 hours (*Starts at the 6-minute mark.)